episteme/IntegerStringConverter/README.md

-# An Implementation of IntegerToString and StringToInteger conversion in Java
+## An Implementation of IntegerToString and StringToInteger conversion in Java

+Elements of Programming Interviews problem 7.1.